 Branding as Curation: Lessons from the Art Gallery

-Curation is an act of arrangement.
-It is the shaping of how something is understood.
-A curator does not simply display art; they construct the conditions through which meaning emerges.
-In a museum or gallery, this happens through careful selection, framing, and interpretation—decisions that guide how work is encountered, contextualised, and remembered.
+Curation is an act of arrangement — or more precisely, the shaping of how something is understood.
+A curator doesn't simply display art.
+They construct the conditions through which meaning emerges: selecting, framing, sequencing, deciding what sits beside what and what gets left out entirely.
+Every choice guides how work is encountered, contextualised, and remembered.

 Branding operates in much the same way.
-A brand is not a collection of assets, but a world built through what is chosen, how it is presented, and how audiences are guided to make sense of it.
+A brand isn't a collection of assets.
+It's a world built through what is chosen, how it's presented, and how people are guided to make sense of it.

-When I moved from museums into design, I believed I had left curating behind.
-For a long time, I thought of the two disciplines as separate.
-What I did not realise then was that curation had simply changed its medium.
-What I once worked with through objects and rooms, I now work with through brands: shaping narrative, arranging context, and creating an emotional landscape for people to step into.
+When I moved from museums into design, I assumed I had left curating behind.
+For a long time I held the two disciplines as separate things.
+Different fields, different languages, different purposes.
+What I didn't realize was that curation had simply changed its medium.
+What I once worked with through objects and rooms, I now work with through brands: shaping narrative, arranging context, creating an emotional landscape for people to step into.

 At its best, branding is a curatorial practice.